CEMeNT-PSAAP/MCDC/docs/source/user_guide/tallies.rst

        energy=[0.0, 1.0e6, 20.0e6],
    )

-``energy`` contains continuous-energy bin boundaries in eV.
+For native and hybrid transport, ``energy`` contains physical energy-bin boundaries in eV.
-``group`` contains boundaries for the independent auxiliary integer group state.
+For standard neutron multigroup transport, ``energy`` instead contains boundaries on the dimensionless group coordinate.
-The physics using the group determines its meaning.
-For neutron multigroup transport, it is the neutron energy-group index, and tally boundaries can coarsen several energy groups into one bin:
+Half-integer boundaries can retain individual groups or collapse several adjacent groups into one tally bin:

 .. code-block:: python3